eugenia1984/english/glossary.md

 - **Project's needs** are the requirements or things that a project must have or achieve.
 In programming, this could include specific features, functions, or performance targets.

+- **promote ethics** means to encourage and support moral principles and standards.
+For example: ``The manager promotes ethics by enforcing transparent reporting``.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> R